I-25 and Fillmore Street Interchange

 Upcoming work includes the installation of Mechanically Stabilized Earth (MSE) walls on the westbound bridge structure.
 Bridge work will include bridge rail and pedestals.
 Also, sleeper and approach slabs will be installed, which will provide support for the bridge abutments and the road base.

 Schedule and Traffic Impacts

 Normal working hours are from Monday through Friday from 7 a.m. to 5 p.m.
 There will be some nighttime and weekend work as needed.

 The speed limit is reduced in the construction zone on I-25 to 55 mph for both the safety of the traveling public as well as construction crews working along the highway.

 Business access will be maintained.

 Construction crews will accommodate pedestrians and bicyclists through the construction zone as much as possible.
+Pedestrians are advised to utilize only the designated crossing paths on the south side of Fillmore.
 Please use caution and stay alert while traveling through the construction zone.
 Follow flaggers’ directions and reduced posted speed limits.